Web Server Tutorial

 As light-4j applications are packaged as a jar so the static content must be served from somewhere from the file system.
 The location of these static files can be configured by webserver.yml and it can be externalized.

-Above section describes how to serve static content from packaged jar file and it is only suitable for development.
+The above section describes how to serve static content from packaged jar file and it is only suitable for development.
 When you deploy the app/api to official environment with docker container, the /public must be externalized so that website can be updated independently without repackage the server.

 Here is the Dockerfile in the example.